 Building on our mission experience here and around the world, we invite the church in Britain to confront injustice in our priority areas of ‘welcoming the stranger’ (migration and refugees) and ‘care for creation’ (action on the biodiversity and climate crises) – through practical action, education, media and campaigning.

 The Columbans believe in collaboration.
-We are active members of many networks and movements, including Pax Christi, Together with Refugees, the Climate Justice Coalition and the National Justice & Peace Network in England & Wales.
+We are active members of many networks and movements, including Pax Christi, Together with Refugees, the Climate Coalition, the National Justice & Peace Network in England & Wales, and Faith for the Climate.

 Our Justice, Peace and Ecology team is made up of employed co-workers, ordained Columban missionaries and volunteers: